 On a fairly large campus, it helps to have a good map to find your way around.
 If you don’t want to wait until Orientation to get a campus map, you can pick one up in the Information Center (Tower), the Public Safety Office, or the Office of Student Activities (College Center).
-There’s also a map online.
+There’s also a map on the NCC homepage.
 3. Be smart about parking.

 Leave at least 45 minutes to park and get to class.
 Also, pay attention to signs in campus parking fields.
 While most spaces are available for student use, some parking is restricted.
-If you're traveling to Nassau by bus, pick up a schedule from Public Safety, the Office of Student Activities (College Center), and the Information Center (Tower) and become familiar with campus bus stops.
-4. Use your Daily Planner.
+If you're traveling to Nassau by NICE bus, pick up a schedule from Public Safety, the Office of Student Activities (College Center), and the Information Center (Tower) and become familiar with campus bus stops.
+You can also check the NICE schedule at www.Nicebus.com.4.
+Use your Daily Planner.